bjoydeep/nodetest/README.md

 # nodetest
-Playing with nodejs
+### Playing with nodejs

 1. To build locally: `docker build . -t nodetest`
 1. To run locally: `docker run -p 8080:8080 nodetest:latest`
 1. To test: `http://localhost:8080/one` (one, two..., ten)

+### Deploying to OpenShift
-1. A version of this docker image is already uploaded to `quay.io/bjoydeep/nodetest:latest`
+1. The docker image for this code is already uploaded to `quay.io/bjoydeep/nodetest:latest`
 1. To deploy on OpenShift:
     ```
-    oc login to the cluster
+    oc login to your cluster

-    then set your namespace
+    then set the namespace to which you want to deploy this

     kubectl apply -k deploy/
     ```